wunderlicht/gitonapfs/README.md

 ```
 lsof +D ./repos
 ```
+Usually it is fixed by closing your terminal session.

-Sometimes you need to forcefully detach the image.
+If all else fails you need to forcefully detach the image.
 ```
 hdiutil detach -force ./repos
 ```